Puzzle Finder ESL Ice Breaker

 To make the task more challenging, have students describe their pieces to one another, rather than show them.
 To make the task less challenging, have two puzzles (fewer edgeless pieces) or use an image with obvious elements, for example, a picture of a park, rather than a Picasso.

-- In advance, either get a puzzle with enough pieces for each student to have one or two (so, no 500 piece monster puzzles) or print an image (A3 or larger), cut it into the right number of pieces, and laminate it.
+- In advance, get a puzzle with enough pieces for each student to have one or two (so, no 500 piece monster puzzles).
+You can also print an image (A3 or larger), cut it into the right number of pieces, and laminate it.

-Give each student a puzzle piece or two, and instruct them to work together to complete the puzzle.
+Give each student a puzzle piece or two.
+Then instruct them to work together to complete the puzzle.
 Emphasize that the goals are to talk to everybody in the class, as well as speak only English.

 According to the level of the students, allow them to show each other the pieces as they work or require them to describe the shape of their piece and the image fragment.